Jkrouse13/magic8ball/readme.md

 - Prompt a user to ask a question
 - Randomly select a predefined answer
 - Show the user the answer to their question
+- Create a EightBall class
+  - use a self.method & and an instance method

 # Pre defined answers
 - It is certain